benjamin-129/cluster-a2/README.md

 Instructions to run:

 Go to the ansible directory, make sure MRC key is in same directory.
+Ensure than your openrc.sh file is in the ansible directory.

 Place <<KEY_NAME>>.pem in the ansible directory and navigate to ansible/variables/hosts/hosts.yaml and replace benKP with <<KEY_NAME>>.

 Ensure path to python interpreter is appropriate for your system.
 This can be changed in ansible/comp90024-a2.yaml